 Get In Touch!

-Fees For One-Hour Classes
+Fees For Special Classes

 Why Private Lessons Are So Effective

 And remember you don't have to do weekly private classes - they can be fortnightly or monthly.
-As long as you're diligent about practising at home, private lessons are definitely worth the time and money as they provide quick and successful learning.
+As long as you're diligent about practising at home, private lessons are definitely worth the money as they provide quick and successful learning.

 Private tuition is most suitable if: